boundsj/ObjectiveDDP/README.md

 _Note: ObjectiveDDP is a brand new project and is very much subject to change.
 Please check this readme and the project wiki frequently for updates._

 #### ObjectiveDDP Boilerplate ####
 The example application illustrates everything you need to know about integrating ObjectiveDDP into your iOS application.
-You can also reference the technical walkthrough in the wiki **[TBD]** for the step by step details of creating a simple iOS app that can connect to a meteor server.
+You can also reference the technical walkthrough in the wiki [ios boilerplate] section for the step by step details of creating a simple iOS app that can connect to a meteor server.

 #### Development Branch: The Bleeding Edge ####
 TBD